I recently had no idea: How to tell if a Plant is Healthy

 Bugs indicate a problem and many pests will eat and finally kill your plant, but bugs may also be a secondary problem.
 The presence of gnats, for example, indicates that there are rotten materials which could mean that your plant has root rot or is otherwise unwell.

-Flowers are happiness
+Flowers are happiness for a healthy plant

 Flowers are directly proportional to happiness.
 Happy plants make flowers and end up with a favorable flower to leaf ratio.